 But with voice search, it matters even more that people remember you accurately.

-You might think everyone knows how to pronounce your name, but there’s always someone who doesn’t.
+You might think everyone knows how to pronounce the name of your business, but there’s always someone who doesn’t.

 Say I’m out on the town and feel like buying a Swiss watch in this alternate universe where I have the money to do that.